philosowaffle/obisidian-work-template/README.md

 ## Getting Started

 This Vault is primarily maintained using the [Obsidian](https://obsidian.md/) markdown editor.
-While you may open these folders in any editor of your choice, you will get the most complete experience by using Obsidian.
+While you may open these folders in any editor of your choice, you will get the most complete experience by using Obsidian.[^1]

 - [[#Finding Information]]
 - [[#Using the Vault]]